-A system integrated pump feeds the contaminated quench oil into the centrifuge bowl.
+A system-integrated pump feeds the contaminated quench oil into the centrifuge bowl.
 Inside the centrifuge bowl, the quench oil experiences high centrifugal forces.
 This force pushes out the heavier sludge particles towards the bowl wall where it accumulates.

 The clarified quench oil pushed towards the center of the bowl and out through the clean oil chamber at the bowl top.
-A centripetal impeller builtin to the bowl pumps out the clean oil back to the quenching oil reservoir.
+A centripetal impeller builtin into the bowl pumps out the clean oil back to the quenching oil reservoir.

 Filters can only do so much on quench oil.
 If you use too fine a filter, the media cost and labor multiply due to the increased filter change frequency.
 If you use a coarse filter, the quench oil retains its contaminants.

-Clean quench oil has many advantages which are familiar to the heat-treating companies.
 Some of these benefits of centrifuging quench oil are listed below.

 Features and Benefits: